luhenry/luhenry.github.io/_drafts/macOS-AArch64-calling-convention.md

 You notice the difference between Linux-AArch64 and macOS-AArch64 around `flags` and `classData`.

-Now, let's map the stack at the time of the call. _(Note the memory ordering is little-endian.)_
+Let's map the stack at the time of the call. _(Note that the memory ordering is little-endian.)_

 ```
         sp+0     sp+4     sp+8     sp+12    sp+16    sp+20    sp+24    sp+28